-- 16. Respondents shall forward to the Commission objective evidence of the successful completion of fair housing training in the form of a Certificate or a letter from the entity conducting the training within ten (10) days of the completion of the training, as evidence of compliance with Term 13 of this Agreement. - 17.
-Within thirty (30) days of the execution of this Settlement Agreement, Respondents shall submit a written report to the Commission detailing Respondents' reasonable accommodation procedures with a copy of their reasonable accommodation policy and applicable request forms, as objective evidence that Respondents have adopted and implemented specific, uniform, and objective written standards, procedures and said forms for receiving and handling requests made by people with disabilities for reasonable accommodation, as evidence of compliance with Term 14 of this Agreement. - 18.
-Within seven days of receiving a Closing Letter from the Commission, Respondents agree to send a copy of the Settlement Check to the Commission, as evidence of compliance with Term 15 of this Agreement.
+17. Respondents shall forward to the Commission objective evidence of the successful completion of fair housing training in the form of a Certificate or a letter from the entity conducting the training within ten (10) days of the completion of the training, as evidence of compliance with Term 13 of this Agreement.

+- 18. Within thirty (30) days of the execution of this Settlement Agreement, Respondents shall submit a written report to the Commission detailing Respondents' reasonable accommodation procedures with a copy of their reasonable accommodation policy and applicable request forms, as objective evidence that Respondents have adopted and implemented specific, uniform, and objective written standards, procedures and said forms for receiving and handling requests made by people with disabilities for reasonable accommodation, as evidence of compliance with Term 14 of this Agreement. - 19.
+Within seven days (7) days of receiving a Closing Letter from the Commission, Respondents will send a letter addressed to Complainant to the Commission verifying Complainant's Tenant Ledger Report reflects a \$0.00 balance, as evidence of compliance with Term 16 of this Agreement.

-All required documentation of compliance must be submitted via email or U.S. Mail to: Sylvia Owens, Iowa Civil Rights Commission Grimes State Office Building 400 East 14th Street, Des Moines, Iowa 50319 sylvia.owens@iowa.gov Telephone: 515-281-6434
+All required documentation of compliance must be submitted via email or U.S. Mail to:

+Sylvia Owens

+Iowa Civil Rights Commission

+Grimes State Office Building

+400 East 14th Street,

+Des Moines, Iowa 50319

+sylvia.owens@iowa.gov

+Telephone: 515-281-6434